Virtual Reality Lab

 InterSense Tracking: Hand/headtracker and wand

-The Vritual Reality Lab was originally constructed within the project Virtual Crater.
-The goal of this project between the 1st of Mai 2009 and the 31st of August 2012 was to develop a virtual test environment (virtual testbed) where it is possible to program, test, and optimize robot systems in a realistically simulated lunar crater in a cost-effective way.
+The Virtual Reality Lab was originally set up within the project Virtual Crater.
+The goal of this project was to develop a virtual test environment (virtual testbed) in which it is possible to program, test, and optimize robot systems in a realistically simulated lunar crater at low cost.